Two vast armies stand

 Starting at 3rd level, as an action or in place of an attack as part of the Attack action, you can expend a number of Leadership Dice (up to your per turn limit) to inspire your allies with a mighty Warcry.
 You and friendly creatures within 20 feet of you gain temporary hit points equal to the Leadership Dice roll + your Charisma modifier (minimum 1).

-This can effect a number of creatures up to your Charisma modifier (minimum 1).
+This can affect a number of creatures up to your Charisma modifier (minimum 1).

 Additionally at 3rd level, whenever you spend a Leadership Die, you gain advantage on the next attack roll you make before the end of your turn.

 Starting at 7th level, when a creature with temporary hit points from one of your abilities deals damage with a weapon attack, they can expend those temporary hit points to add damage equal to half the temporary hit points sacrificed to their damage roll.